Edegarike

 Edegarike (transl.
 Guts) is a 2012 Indian Kannada crime drama film directed by Sumana Kittur.
 It is based on the novel of the same name written by Agni Shridhar and stars Aditya in the lead role, while Atul Kulkarni, Achyuth Kumar, Srujan Lokesh, Dharma and Aakanksha Mansukhani play supporting roles.

 The film is based on the real-life incidents that occurred in the 1990s and is about cult figures in the Karnataka underworld such as Sridhar, Muthappa Rai and Bachchan.
 The film opened to widespread critical acclaim upon theatrical release.
 It won the Special Jury Award at the 6th Bangalore International Film Festival.
+It was screened at the Indo-French International Film Festival in Bengaluru in 2023.

 Plot

-Sona is a hitman, who works under Bhai in Dubai.
-One day, Sona meets a social worker where the two fall for each other after many meetings.
-From Bhai's advisor Tukaram Shetty, Sona completes various assignments for Bhai, including killing his mentor Dholakia, where he hides himself in Bangalore.
+Sona is a hitman, who works under Bhai in Mumbai.
+One day, Sona meets a social worker and the two fall for each other after many meetings.
+Through Bhai's advisor Tukaram Shetty, Sona completes various assignments for Bhai, including killing his mentor Dholakia, after which he hides himself in Bangalore.
 However, Rashmi gets captured by Crime Branch Inspector J. Nayak where she learns about Sona's true profession.

 Rashmi calls Sona and tells him to surrender to the police.
 Sona relucantly agrees and decides to retire from the crime syndicate by surrendering to the police and lead a peaceful life with Rashmi.
 Bhai learns about this and hires Muthappanna to eliminate Sona.
-Muthappanna hires Sridhar Murthy and Bachchan for the job, where they arrive in Bangalore and meets Sona.
-However, Sridhar learns that the cops are hunting for Sona and police protection has been increased by the city's newly appointed police commissioner where the duo, along with Sona escape to a dense forest.
+Muthappanna hires Sridhar Murthy and Bachchan for the job.
+They arrive in Bangalore and meet Sona.
+However, Sridhar learns that the cops are hunting for Sona and police protection has been increased by the city's newly appointed police commissioner, so the duo, along with Sona escape to a dense forest.